samproton/botframework-sdk/specs/testing/skills/SkillsFunctionalTesting.md

 **Alternate flows**

 - The Skill sends a proactive OAuthPrompt because a user token has expired.
+- TODO: we may also need to consider negative/edge scenarios like:
+  - The user has never authorized the application
+  - The user has previously authorized the application
+  - The login fails

 **Total test cases:** 96 (not including alternate flows)